ASPP/grader/README.md

   ```
   3. This will show you a motivation letter from the set of applicants that you haven't graded already, together with
   some additional info
   4. The prompt will expect you to type one of the following:
       - `0, 1, -1` : your grade
       - `s` : to skip this applicant for now ➔ you will be able to grade it again after restarting the motivation grading in the next grading session
       - `b` : re-grade the previous motivation letter
       - `o` : add override (see below for details)
       - `d` : show the full detail about the current applicant
       - `l` : add a label to the current applicant (see below for details)
-  5. After pressing enter the next motivation letter will be shown for you to grade
+  6. After pressing enter the next motivation letter will be shown for you to grade
-  6. To quit the grading mode, type `Ctrl+C`.
+  7. To quit the grading mode, type `Ctrl+C`.
-  7. By later quitting grader with the command `exit`, your gradings will be stored in the `applications.ini` file.
+  8. By later quitting grader with the command `exit`, your gradings will be stored in the `applications.ini` file.
 Commit and push to share with the other reviewers.
 Push often.

 Note 1: Unless you type `d`, the data shown is anonymized as far as possible to help you make unbiased decisions.

-Note 2: whenever you make changes, also in the following, remember to commit and push.
+Note 2: Remeber that your changes are only saved locally, to make them permanent and visible to other reviewers, commit and push.

 ## Labelling applications
 While in grading mode, you may want to label the current application, for example by setting the `OVERQUALIFIED` label.
 This marks the applicant as someone who is too much of an *expert* for ASPP.
 A list of commonly used labels can be found in the `criteria.txt` file.